Popcore climbed to the top of the app store, but how exactly?

-Popcore decided to apply the learnings holistically to the page, as per best practices, by changing the screenshots to mimic the look of the winning icon.
+Popcore decided to apply the learnings holistically to the page.
+As per best practices, this meant changing the screenshots to mimic the look of the winning icon.
 This immediately increased conversion and allowed Popcore to test different versions of icons to see if the success could be pushed even further.

-The test was another success, revealing that the even more simplified green icon with a white background performed slightly better than the control one.
+The test was another success, the more simplified green icon with white background performed slightly better than the control one.
 What if we just changed the screenshots like before?

 The all-time high conversion rate was just around the corner.
-Popcore ran their third, and in this case final, test for Tap Away 3D, which resulted in Popcore discovering their best conversion rate to date, as well as their new store front.
+Popcore ran their third, and final test for Tap Away 3D.
+This resulted in Popcore discovering their best conversion rate to date, as well as their new store front.

-Popcore discovered the iconic style that you can see on store shelves today by taking the winning icon from the second test and applying the style to the screenshot.
+Popcore discovered the iconic style by taking the winning icon from the second test and applying that to the screenshots.

 The above test was carried out using Geeklab’s product page testing tool rather than Apple’s and Google’s native A/B testing tools.
-We ran it to gain insights into on-page behavior, the ability to choose which traffic source to focus on, and a better understanding of what drove visitors to installs and, most importantly, what drove them away.
+We ran it to gain insights into on-page behavior.
+Additionally, the ability to choose which traffic source to focus on.
+Furthermore, for a better understanding of what drove visitors to install and, most importantly, what drove them away.